paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-018-indian-health-care.md

   (B) *Requirement* — Funding provided in a grant described in subparagraph (A) shall not be divisible.

 (3) **Funds not divisible** — An epidemiology center established under this subsection shall be subject to the Indian Self-Determination and Education Assistance Act ([25 U.S.C.
-450](./chapter-014-miscellaneous.md#section-450) et seq.), but the funds for the center shall not be divisible.
+450](./chapter-014-miscellaneous.md#section-450) et seq.),11 See References in Text note below. but the funds for the center shall not be divisible.

 **(b) Functions of centers** In consultation with and on the request of Indian tribes, tribal organizations, and urban Indian organizations, each Service area epidemiology center established under this section shall, with respect to the applicable Service area—